-Remodeling is exciting in the beginning, but as the excitement of the renovations begin to take longer than you expect, you struggle to remain sane among the chaos.
+Remodeling is exciting in the beginning, but as the excitement of the renovations begins to take longer than you expect, you struggle to remain sane in the chaos.
 Living among the ruins is more difficult than first anticipated.
 But do not fret, because there are practical ways to keep everything running as smoothly as possible.
 Try applying a few of the following ideas.

 - Make sure everyone is on the same page as to when the project will be completed and what materials they will/will not use.